-LLMs have demonstrated significant potential in the field of PHM, offering a approach to overcoming the novel limitations of traditional methods in generalization. interpretability, and verification.
-Leveraging their strengths in generalization, logical reasoning, and natural generation, researchers language have proposed a three-stage progressive paradigm for LLM-driven PHM.
+LLMs have demonstrated significant potential in the field of PHM, offering a novel approach to overcoming the limitations of traditional methods in generalization, interpretability, and verification.
+Leveraging their strengths in generalization, logical reasoning, and natural language generation, researchers have proposed a three-stage progressive paradigm for LLM-driven PHM.
 The first stage, knowledge-enhanced PHM, integrates LLMs with enterprise knowledge bases, expert rules, and historical maintenance data, substantially improving equipment state understanding and fault diagnosis accuracy.
-The second stage, task-driven PHM, highlights LLMs' capabilities in task planning, resource allocation, and decision enabling the generation of support, executable maintenance strategies from natural language inputs.
-The third stage, self-learning PHM, envisions systems of continual adaptation capable and evolution across new equipment, conditions, and tasks through LLM-based continuous learning and optimization.
+The second stage, task-driven PHM, highlights LLMs' capabilities in task planning, resource allocation, and decision support, enabling the generation of executable maintenance strategies from natural language inputs.
+The third stage, selflearning PHM, envisions systems capable of continual adaptation and evolution across new equipment, conditions, and tasks through LLM-based continuous learning and optimization.
 Collectively, LLMs are emerging as the core engine driving PHM systems from knowledge integration and intelligent decision-making toward autonomous evolution, laying the foundation for the next generation of cognitively capable and self-governing intelligent assurance systems.

-Despite the promising potential of LLMs in industrial prognostics and health management (PHM), their widespread adoption faces several critical challenges and technical bottlenecks.
-Most existing LLMs are trained on general-purpose corpora, lacking deep modeling capabilities industrial scenarios. for specialized terminology, and heterogeneous data sources.
-This limits their ability to accurately high-dimensional, interpret weakly supervised signals embedded in equipment states, particularly when dealing with unstructured or temporal data such as vibration signals, thermal images, and system logs.
-Moreover, industrial PHM tasks are often highly customized and context-specific, yet current LLMs struggle to tightly integrate with domain-specific knowledge graphs and expert rule systems, leading to limited interpretability and verifiability of their inferences in engineering practice-particularly problematic for safety-critical systems.
+Despite the promising potential of LLMs in industrial PHM, their widespread adoption faces several critical challenges and technical bottlenecks.
+Most existing LLMs are trained on general-purpose corpora, lacking deep modeling capabilities for industrial scenarios, specialized terminology, and heterogeneous data sources.
+This limits their ability to accurately interpret high-dimensional, weakly supervised signals embedded in equipment states, particularly when dealing with unstructured or temporal data such as vibration signals, thermal images, and system logs.
+Moreover, industrial PHM tasks are often highly customized and context-specific, yet current LLMs struggle to tightly integrate with domain-specific KGs and expert rule systems, leading to limited interpretability and verifiability of their inferences in engineering practice-particularly problematic for safety-critical systems.
 Additionally, industrial data are typically private and highly distributed, posing challenges in balancing data isolation, privacy protection, and model generalization during training and deployment.
-Issues of computational cost and latency remain pressing, especially in edge or resourceconstrained environments, where LLMs often fall short in inference efficiency and lightweight deployment.
+Issues of computational cost and latency remain pressing, especially in edge or resource-constrained environments, where LLMs often fall short in inference efficiency and lightweight deployment.
 More fundamentally, current LLMs lack true "industrial memory" and "evolutionary cognition"-they are unable to continually update their knowledge base or construct causal understanding of novel fault patterns as human experts do.
-Addressing these limitations will require breakthroughs in domain-specific knowledge injection, enhanced causal reasoning, multimodal temporal modeling, and adaptive model compression, paving the way toward industrial-grade LLMs with integrated decision-making, cognitive, and selfevolution capabilities.
+Addressing these limitations will require breakthroughs in domain-specific knowledge injection, enhanced causal reasoning, multimodal temporal modeling, and adaptive model compression, paving the way toward industrialgrade LLMs with integrated cognitive, decision-making, and self-evolution capabilities.

-The future development of LLMs in industrial prognostics and health management (PHM) will evolve toward greater specialization, intelligence, and deployability.
+The future development of LLMs in industrial PHM will evolve toward greater specialization, intelligence, and deployability.
 This evolution is expected to follow several key trajectories: